EURO GOVT-Bunds rise before Fed; good demand for Italian debt

 announcement at 1630 GMT, with the central bank likely to launch

-a third round of bond purchases - dubbed QE3 - to try to breathe
+a third round of bond purchases -- dubbed QE3 -- to try to

 "It will be a massive disappointment if they don't do